Working papers & works in progress

 (very provisional titles)

-Rent sharing, wage floors and development with Ihsaan Bassier
+When do employers share?
+Rent sharing, monopsony and minimum wages with Ihsaan Bassier

 Surviving in the dark: the mortality effects of reducing rolling blackouts